Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

 }
 ```

-## Returned object collections
+## Collections returned from queries

-The management API follows convention for returned object collections depending on the properties of the returned objects:
+The management libraries follows a convention for returned collections from queries:

-- Lists: Unordered data that is easy to iterate over.
+- Lists: Unordered data that is easy to search and interate over.
 - Maps: Maps are key/value pairs with unique keys, but not necessarily unique values.
 An example of a Map would be app settings for a App Service webapp.
 - Sets: Sets have unique keys and values.
-A good example of a Set would be networks attached to a virtual machine, which would have both a unique identifier and a unique network configuration.
+An example of a Set would be networks attached to a virtual machine, which would have both an unique identifier (the key) and a unique network configuration (the value).

-The returned collection types let you make assumptions about the returned objects when working with the collections in your code.

 ## Actionable verbs

-Resource collection methods with verbs in their names take immediate action in Azure.
+Methods with verbs in their names take immediate action in Azure.
 These methods work synchronously and block execution in the current thread until they complete.

 | Verb   |  Sample Usage |
 |--------|---------------|